galaxyxone/openlinks/README.md

 If youre using brave, the website will load using IPFS itself.
 If youre not using Brave, then the website loads using the IPFS public gateway.

-- Eventually upgrade with IPNS- website links dont change
+-Eventually upgrade with IPNS- website links dont change

-- Add videos- display video as well
+-Add videos- display video as well

 -Ability to edit pages and IPFS